Vapor Steam Cleaner Frequently Asked Questions

 Q. How do steam vapor cleaners use only water to do the cleaning

-Q. Can I burn myself?
+Q. Can I burn myself with a vapor steam cleaner?

 Q. How does a steam cleaner kill dust mites?